SriKrishna134/tHinkbot/README.md

 ## Introduction :

 This project introduces a React-based web application.
-It provides a user-friendly interface for interacting with the powerful model, allowing you to ask questions and receive informative responses in a conversational manner.
+It is an provides a user-friendly interface for interacting with the powerful model, allowing you to ask questions and receive informative responses in a conversational manner.

  ## Features :